thieveshkar/thieveshkar/README.md

 My primary domain is **cybersecurity** — with hands-on experience in blue team operations, penetration testing, digital forensics, and SIEM analysis.
 Beyond security, I bring a secondary edge in **graphic design** (Illustrator, Photoshop, Premiere Pro, After Effects) and **web development** — because the best defenders understand every layer of the stack.

-> *"The quieter you become, the more you are able to hear."* — Kali Linux

 ---

 ### `$ cat current_ops.log`